charles-shao/treasure_trove/README.md

 ![Alt text](/app/assets/images/tt_logo.png)

-We enrich Trove data, with OpenCalais.
-A service that provides metadata generation.
+A Trove x OpenCalais x DBpedia x Google Maps mashup.

+We enhance the Trove newspaper article research experience by providing topic identification, named entity recognition, relation extraction, relevant supplementary information, and maps.

-It provides us with entities such as locations, people or organisations within the Trove data which enhances the contextual information available.
+For newspaper article text we use the Trove API, which is then analysed using the OpenCalais service.
+This provides us with entities such as locations, people or organisations within the Trove data, which we use to enhance the contextual information available.

-For location data, we've included Google Maps, plotting locations OpenCalais provides a more wider, possibly global scope to the stories told by TreasureTrove.

-For richer context data, we’ve included DBPedia integration which allows the union of rich wiki styled data crossed with the basis provided by Trove.
-TreasureTrove is developed in Ruby On Rails, leveraging OpenCalais, Google Maps and dbpedia with the potential to integrate many more.
+For the contextual information, we’ve included DBpedia integration, which allows the union of rich wiki-style data crossed with the basis provided by Trove.
+We provide spatial context to place mentions using Google Maps.

+TreasureTrove is developed in Ruby on Rails, leveraging  Trove, OpenCalais, Google Maps, and DBpedia services with the potential to integrate many more.

+TreasureTrove is released under the MIT License, see [LICENSE.txt](LICENSE.txt)